 The Staff Handbook has specified that employees of the Company shall not offer bribes, grant or receive any bonus, commission or other similar illegal benefits which will affect business decisions for business interest.
 The employees shall not require any person or company to accept gifts, entertainment activities or bonus which do not comply with the normal social etiquette and ethical business practices.
 Related training is offered in orientation section.
-Anti-corruption trainings have been provided to directors and employees from time to time.
+Anticorruption trainings have been provided to directors and employees from time to time.
+No legal cases regarding corrupt practices brought against the Company or its employees during the reporting period.

-In addition, whistleblowing and complaint policy are established to govern the whistleblowing procedures on suspected malpractice, misconduct and irregularities discovered.
+In addition, whistleblowing and complaint policy is established to govern the whistleblowing procedures on suspected malpractice, misconduct and irregularities discovered.
 All whistleblower is assured of protection and confidential identity.
 All reported cases are seriously handled by management following the relevant procedures.